SeanTFarr/Amazon_Vine_Analysis/README.md

 <img src=Images\Vine_analysis.png>

 ## Overview of the analysis:
+Amazon Vine uses trusted reviewers to post opinions about new products to help inform other customers make informed decisions on their purchase.
 The purpose of this analysis was to select a data set of reviews from Amazon Review datasets to perform the ETL(Extract, Transform, Load) process on.
-Using Pyspark we extracted the dataset, transformed the data by filtering the reviews, and then loaded the data into PGAdmin by conncting to an AWS RDS instance.
-Once loaded, we used Pyspark to further filter the dataset by separating out paid reviews vs unpaid reviews to determine if having a paid Vine review makes a difference in the percentage of 5 star reviews.
+Using Pyspark, I extracted the dataset, transformed the data by filtering the reviews, and then loaded the data into PGAdmin by conncting to an AWS RDS instance.
+Once loaded, Pyspark was used to further filter the dataset by separating out paid reviews(Vine) vs unpaid reviews(Non-Vine) to determine if having a paid Vine review makes a difference in the percentage of 5 star reviews.

 ### Resources used:
 - Code: Pyspark, Python, SQL